hjkgrp/starter-hugo-research-group/content/authors/oldenjon/_index.md

 ---
 # Display name
-title: Xiao Huang
+title: Jonas Oldenstaedt

 # Is this the primary user of the site?

 # Role/position
-role: Grad Student
+role: Masters Student

 # Organizations/Affiliations
 organizations: